Your Money. Your Move. with Holly Wallis | Money Confidence for High-Achieving Women

-Why smart women avoid their money
+Why high-achieving women avoid looking at their money and how avoidance creates more pressure.

 FREE GUIDE: 3 Easy Steps To Look At Your Money (even when you'd rather not)